khandhedia/HF-Creation-Tool/src/main/resources/readme.txt

 ********************************* Additional customizations ****************************************

 1. By default, the utility is running with INFO logging level.
-   To change the logging mode, open the jar file and edit log4j.properties - 'log4j.rootLogger=INFO, stdout, file'
+   To change the logging mode, edit the .bat file and provide System Property -Dlog.level.
+   Example, -Dlog.level=DEBUG, -Dlog.level=ERROR

 2. By default, the input file is expected to be present in same directory where the jar file resides, and has name "inputfile.txt".
    To use the input file stored at some different location, please provide the fully qualified path of the file in Unix Format (using / delimiter) or Windows Format (using \\ delimiter)  in the .bat file.